Thomas-Chabot/Linux-RestrictedAccess/README.md

 # Linux Restricted Access

+## Purpose
+This is a simple system designed to restrict access to various files on Linux.
+Restricting access allows certain designated users to see a file while others will see it as an empty document.
+The system currently has support for both files & directories.

 ## Setup
 ### Dependencies
 Use of this software requires the uuid-dev library.
 To install, run the following from a terminal: